-As of December 31, 2017, we had \$13.9 million of floating rate debt outstanding on our revolving secured line of credit, without interest rate protection.
-For every 1.0% increase in interest rates on our revolving secured line of credit, annual after-tax earnings would decrease by approximately \$0.1 million, assuming we maintain a level amount of floating rate debt.
+As of December 31, 2018, we had \$171.9 million of floating rate debt outstanding on our revolving secured line of credit, without interest rate protection.
+For every 1.0% increase in interest rates on our revolving secured line of credit, annual after-tax earnings would decrease by approximately \$1.3 million, assuming we maintain a level amount of floating rate debt.

-As of December 31, 2017, we had interest rate cap agreements outstanding to manage the interest rate risk on Warehouse Facility II, Warehouse Facility IV, Warehouse Facility VII.
-However, as of December 31, 2017, there was no floating rate debt outstanding under these facilities.
+As of December 31, 2018, we had interest rate cap agreements outstanding to manage the interest rate risk on Warehouse Facility II, Warehouse Facility IV, Warehouse Facility V and Warehouse Facility VII.
+However, as of December 31, 2018, there was no floating rate debt outstanding under these facilities.

-As of December 31, 2017, we did not have a balance outstanding under Warehouse Facility VI, which does not have interest rate protection.
+As of December 31, 2018, we did not have a balance outstanding under Warehouse Facility VI, which does not have interest rate protection.

-As of December 31, 2017, we had \$385.0 million in floating rate debt outstanding under Term ABS 2016-1 covered by an interest rate cap with a cap rate of 5.00% on the underlying benchmark rate.
-Based on the difference between the underlying benchmark rate on Term ABS 2016-1 as of December 31, 2017 and the interest rate cap rate, the interest rate on Term ABS 2016-1 could increase by a maximum of 3.44%.
-This maximum interest rate increase would reduce annual after-tax earnings by approximately \$10.2 million, assuming we maintain a level amount of floating rate debt.
+As of December 31, 2018, we had \$125.3 million in floating rate debt outstanding under Term ABS 2016-1, of which \$64.2 million was covered by an interest rate cap with a cap rate of 5.00% on the underlying benchmark rate.
+For every 1.0% increase in interest rates on Term ABS 2016-1 up to the cap rate of 5.00%, annual after-tax earnings would decrease by approximately \$1.0 million, assuming we maintain a level amount of floating rate debt.
+For every 1.0% increase in interest rates above the cap rate, annual after-tax earnings would decrease by approximately \$0.5 million, assuming we maintain a level amount of floating rate debt.